mushon/upgrade-node/readme.txt

 'SimplePie Core'
 !Important: This plugin is used for the global events plugin and widget.
-To activate manually copy networkfeed.php located this theme folder to wp-content>plugins folder.
-Activate the plugin the the WP Dashboard then go to the widget tab and drag the U!
+To activate manually copy networkfeed.php located in this theme folder to wp-content>plugins folder.
+Activate the plugin through the WP Dashboard then go to the widget tab and drag the U!
 Network Feed widget into the primary or secondary aside.
 *Note: This causes the site to load slow.
 There is a ticket for this problem.